jasoncolburne/cellular-receptor-model/README.md

-full agonist - a molecule that bonds to the receptor and activates it with maximum efficacy. in our model, the full agonist is a hexagon that fills the receptor's primary binding site perfectly and activates all activation points.
+full agonist - a molecule that bonds to the receptor and activates it with maximum efficacy. in our model, the full agonist is a hexagon that fills the receptor's primary binding site perfectly.

-partial agonist - a molecule that bonds to the receptor and activates it with less than optimal efficacy. in our model, the partial agonist is a pentagon that fits in the hexagon shaped binding site, and activates a single activation point.
+partial agonist - a molecule that bonds to the receptor and activates it with less than optimal efficacy. in our model, the partial agonist is a pentagon that fits in the hexagon shaped binding site, and activates a single activation point - representing a partial activation.

 competitive antagonist - a molecule that bonds to the receptor and produces no effect, reducing the effect of agonists in the same system. in our model, the competitive antagonist is a circle